jlegare/Parser-Generator-OmniMark/README.md

 It can generate parse tables for SLR, LR(0), and LR(1) parsers, and supports left-recursive productions.
 The input format is [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form); examples can be found in the `tests/` folder.

+Before making use of the parser generator, error message modules must be built.
+This is handled by the default target in the provided `Makefile`.

 ## Messages

 Error messages are generated from `.txt` files which are typically *beside* the module that uses then (*e.g.*, `ebnf/ebnf.xmd` uses messages generated from `ebnf/ebnf.txt`).
 The generator is `messages/generate.xom`.
 The grammar for messages files is